Physical Therapy (PT)

 4 credits

-This is the second course in a two-course series that addresses the study of human movement with an emphasis on functional anatomy, biomechanics, mechanisms of injury, and the relationship of these concepts to examination of the musculoskeletal system.
-This course focuses on the spine and includes detailed information related to osteokinematics, arthrokinematics, and accessory joint movements.
-Examination of gait and posture are addressed, and students will integrate spinal function with static and dynamic posture, as well as during walking.
+This course addresses the study of human movement with an emphasis on functional anatomy, biomechanics, mechanisms of injury, and the relationship of these concepts to examination of the musculoskeletal system.
+This course includes detailed information about osteokinematics, arthrokinematics, and accessory joint movements as it relates to the spine and upper and lower extremities.
+Examination of gait and posture are addressed, and students will integrate spinal function with static and dynamic posture, as well as during ambulation.

 PT 603G — Differential Diagnosis for PT